Role

 • Late stage: Independent Chair + SID + Audit Chair + RemCo Chair + 1–2 domain NEDs.
 Consider public-company experience ahead of IPO/exit.

-Compensation ranges and principles
+Compensation principles

 • NED retainers vary with stage and complexity; committee chairs carry uplifts.